Notes on Currents (starpath.com/currents)

 See super nice presentation by Frank Bohlen at the bermudarace.com site.
 Includes actual analysis of past races across the current.

 NAVO color images.
-THE STARTING POINT (in our approach) FOR GULF STREAM ANALYSIS: North part color graphic (BW digital) and the South part and GOM color graphic (BW digital ) Save these links they can be hard to find; We just found these new ones in Feb 2022.
-See new home at NCEI, which is hopeful.
+(Historically) THE STARTING POINT (in our approach) FOR GULF STREAM ANALYSIS: North part color graphic (BW digital) and the South part and GOM color graphic (BW digital ) Here is the location of the main index now being used.
+Here is the new home at NCEI, which is hopeful.
 Compare these with the OPC data: Inshore limit of the southern Gulf Stream

-Also at the bottom of the NCEI page above are shapefiles of the bounmdaries that can be loaded into qtVlm.
+Also at the bottom of the NCEI page above are shapefiles of the boundaries that can be loaded into qtVlm.

 Our note on Gulf Stream Sources off the Coast of Florida